πŸ‡¨πŸ‡¦

 How much money do I need to retire?

-What return should I use for retirement planning?
+What return should I use?